phoenix2718/ds3_getting_and_cleaning_data/cookbook.md

-This cookbook describes all the variables.
+This cookbook describes all the variables in run_analysis.R

 # Variables